 It’s time to unleash your inner detective!
 At this unusual whodunit experience, hungry guests chow down on a multi-course meal while immersing themselves in an interactive night of comedy, mystery and intrigue.

-The costumes are great, the atmosphere is delightful, and the food is scrumptious — not to mention the unlimited drinks.
+The costumes are great and the atmosphere is delightful!
+The food is scrumptious with choices like chicken barbecue, prime rib, veggie meal and cheese lasagna — not to mention the unlimited drinks.

 51- Take a Boggy Creek airboat tour at sunset